GodErlich/gnubg-llm/README.md

-  --possible_moves, --pm Enable possible moves input for agents --hints, --hi         Enable hints input for agents --best_move, --bm     Enable best move input for agents
+  --possible_moves, --pm Enable possible moves input for agents --hints, --hi         Enable hints input for agents --best_move, --bm     Enable best move input for agents --json_logs, --json   Use JSON format for logs (better for parsing)

 ### Examples:
 - `python3 main.py --a1 RandomAgent --a2 RandomAgent --n 3 --d`
   Will run 3 games with RandomAgent vs RandomAgent and debug logs.
 - `python3 main.py --a1 LLMAgent --a2 BestMoveAgent --p "Play aggressively" --sp "You are a backgammon expert" --pm --hi` Will run LLM agent with custom prompts and additional input (possible moves and hints).
+- `python3 main.py --a1 LiveCodeAgent --a2 RandomAgent --pm --hi --bm --d --json`
+  Will run LiveCodeAgent with all inputs and JSON-formatted logs for easier parsing.

 ## Notice!
 To run Agents that use LLM you have to create a .env file with your parameters.